vackosar/vackosar.github.io/_posts/2020-08-09-Word-Movers-Embedding.md

 To generate documents we only need to generate enough random word vectors to represent words.
 Perhaps for the purposes of the proof or to have ability to an average of generate words, [the WME paper](https://arxiv.org/abs/1811.01713) generate random vectors instead of random words from a dictionary and then drawing words for them.

-The paper [cites an observation](https://arxiv.org/pdf/1502.03520.pdf) that Word2vec and GloVe words vector direction is approximately isotropic.
+The paper [cites an observation](https://arxiv.org/pdf/1502.03520.pdf) that Word2vec and GloVe words vector direction distribution is approximately isotropic.
-That is normalized word vectors are uniformly distributed on a unit sphere.
+That means that normalized word vectors are uniformly distributed on a unit sphere.
 We can generate these by uniformly sampling from a hyper-cube and then normalizing the results.

 \\( v_j \approx \mathit{Uniform}[v_{min}, v_{max}] \\)